LuckyLuke91/CentOS-Repository/README.md

 ````````````````````````

-## CronJob for Repo-Update (Every hour a Repo Update for a Repo-ID):
+## CronJob for Repo-Update (Every hour a Repo-Update for a Repo-ID):
 ``````
 sudo crontab -e